puppetlabs-toy-chest/puppet-quest-guide/us_en/SETUP.md

 `export LANG=ja_JP.utf-8`.
 Note that you must use SSH or the browser-based web terminal to see Japanese characters.
 Japanese characters will not display correctly on the default VirtualBox or VMware terminal.

+## Get started

+Once the VM is set up and you have connected, you're ready to get started on the interactive lessons in the Quest Guide.
+Access the Quest Guide by opening a web browser on your host system and entering the Learning VM's IP address in the address bar: `http://<IP-ADDRESS>`.
+(Note that you must use `http`, as `https` will connect you to the PE console interface.)